ShayanAkhtar/Foodies/README.md

-# React Native Restaurant Finder App
+# Foodies - React Native Restaurant Finder App

 This project is a **React Native App** built using **Expo**.
 It uses **Firebase Authentication** for user authentication and the **Google Maps API** to locate restaurants near the user's current location.